 The leaders and senior officials of a variety of overlapping domestic security organizations form a parallel power structure that is largely under the direct control of the Supreme Leader in his capacity as Commander-in-Chief of the Armed Forces.
 State Department and other human reports on Iran repeatedly assert that internal security personnel are not held accountable for human rights abuses.
+Several security organizations and their senior leaders are sanctioned by the United States for human rights abuses and other violations of U.S. Executive Orders.

 The domestic security organs include the following:

 • The Basij.
-The IRGC's domestic security role is generally implemented through the IRGC-led volunteer militia force called the Basij.
-The Basij is widely accused of arresting women who violate the regime's public dress codes and raiding Western-style parties in which alcohol, which is illegal in Iran, might be served.
-However, IRGC bases are often located in urban areas, giving the IRGC a capability to quickly intervene to suppress large antigovernment demonstrations.
+The IRGC's domestic security role is implemented primarily through its volunteer militia force called the Basij.
+The Basij is widely accused of arresting women who violate the regime's public dress codes and raiding Western-style parties in which alcohol, which is illegal in Iran, is available.
+IRGC bases are located mostly in urban areas, giving the IRGC a capability to quickly intervene to suppress large and violent antigovernment demonstrations.
 In July 2019, Supreme Leader Khamene'i replaced Basij commander Gholmhossein Gheibparvar with Gholamreza Soleimani.

 - Law Enforcement Forces.
 This body is an amalgam of regular police, gendarmerie, and riot police that serve throughout the country.
-It is the regime's first "line of defense" in suppressing antiregime demonstrations or other unrest. - Ministry of Interior.
+It is the regime's first "line of defense" in suppressing generally smaller demonstrations or unrest. - Ministry of Interior.
 The ministry exercises civilian supervision of Iran's police and domestic security forces.
-The IRGC and Basij are generally outside ministry control. - Ministry of Intelligence and Security (MOIS).
-Headed by Mahmoud Alavi, the MOIS conducts domestic surveillance to identify regime opponents and try to penetrate anti-regime cells.
-The Ministry works closely with the IRGC and Basij.
+The IRGC and Basij are outside ministry control. - Ministry of Intelligence and Security (MOIS).
+The MOIS conducts domestic surveillance to identify regime opponents and try to penetrate anti-regime cells.
+It also surveils anti-regime activists abroad through its network of agents placed under Iran's embassies.